moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/working_with_sales.md

 The following workflows use the [Pass to Sales Zendesk macro](https://gitlab.zendesk.com/agent/admin/macros/360025924680) unless otherwise stated.
-### Pass to Sales:
+### Pass to Sales

-1. Alternative payment methods: customer wants to pay via a method that isn't credit card
+1. Alternative payment methods: customer wants to pay with a method that isn't credit card
 2. Sales-assisted purchases requiring order forms: customer had a sales-assisted purchase last year and wants to purchase on an order form (company requires a quote or purchase order)
-3. Reseller-involved purchases:purchase needs to happen via a reseller (reseller or end user contacts us)
+3. Reseller-involved purchases: purchase needs to happen through a reseller (reseller or end user contacts us)

 ### Customer wishes to use alternative payment method